Academic Integrity & Misconduct

 It is no longer a moral question; you will be entangling yourself with an illegal activity and you will be providing your personal information (name, phone number, email address) to people offering a service that is now against the law.

-To find out more about how City define ‘Contract Cheating’ and what ‘Essay Mills’ are, please see our Academic Integrity & Misconduct Student Hub Page.
+To find out more about how City define ‘Contract Cheating’ and what ‘Essay Mills’ are, please see our Academic Integrity and Misconduct Student Hub Page.

 What does this mean in terms of the law in England?